Search references for DE. Phrases containing DE

 DE

-Latin expression meaning 'from law'
+Latin expressions meaning 'from fact' and 'from law'

 Cuban and Spanish actress (born 1988)